u89012/fluent-plugin-mssql2/README.md

 ## Usage

-Add a matcher in your fluentd.conf file like so
+Add a matcher in your fluent.conf file like so

 ```
 <match insert.into.mssql2.*>